3-Indolepropionic acid

-3-Indolepropionic acid (IPA), or indole-3-propionic acid, has been studied for its therapeutic value in the treatment of Alzheimer's disease.
-As of 2022 IPA shows potential in the treatment of this disease, though the therapeutic effect of IPA depends on dose and time of therapy initiation.
+3-Indolepropionic acid (IPA), or indole-3-propionic acid, is a bacterial metabolite of tryptophan, found naturally in the blood and cerebrospinal fluid of humans, rodents, and other mammals.

-Though promising in some historical clinical trials, IPA is not clinically listed as a useful therapeutic in managing Alzheimer's as of 2023.

 IPA is an even more potent scavenger of hydroxyl radicals than melatonin, the most potent scavenger of hydroxyl radicals that is synthesized by human enzymes.
 Similar to melatonin but unlike other antioxidants, it scavenges radicals without subsequently generating reactive and pro-oxidant intermediate compounds.

 Occurrence

 Biosynthesis in humans and cellular effects

 This compound is endogenously produced by human microbiota and has only been detected in vivo when the species Clostridium sporogenes is present in the gastrointestinal tract.
 As of April 2016, C. sporogenes, which uses tryptophan to synthesize IPA, is the only species of bacteria known to synthesize IPA in vivo at levels which are subsequently detectable in the blood plasma of the host.

 C. sporogenes produces IPA via a two step process.
-Tryptophanse (TnaA) first converts tryptophan into indole.
+Tryptophanase (TnaA) first converts tryptophan into indole.
 Tryptophan amino transferase (Tam1) then converts indole into IPA.

 Peptostreptococcus species with a full fldAIBC gene cluster convert tryptophan into IPA and 3-indoleacrylic acid (IA) in vitro and protects against colitis in mice.
 IA differs from IPA only by a double bond and both enhance IL-10 secretion after LPS stimulation.
 However, IA does not reduce TNF production after LPS stimulation.
 It also activates the NRF2 antioxidant pathway and induces the expression of AhR target genes, unlike IPA.